zenith378/Y-DiMuonResonances/README.md

 In the file `Cuts.C` one can decide the cuts to be applied in the dataframe.
 The authors implemented three "default" ones:
 - Depth 0: only two muons with opposite charge and with an invariant mass between 8.5 and 11.5 GeV are selected
-- Depth 1: same as depth 0 but with an additional cut on the transverse momentum, requesting  $10<p_T<100$ GeV
+- Depth 1: same as depth 0 but with an additional cut on the transverse momentum, requesting $10\lt p_T \lt 100$ GeV
-- Depth 2: same as depth 1 but with an addition cut on rapidity, requesting $|y|<1.2$.
+- Depth 2: same as depth 1 but with an addition cut on rapidity, requesting $|y|\lt 1.2$.
 In order to be faster in the future calls, these three dataframe are saved in data_cut0.root, data_cut1.root, data_cut2.root.

 It is also possible to choose other cuts on the trasverse momentum and the rapidity of the dimuon state, by adding an option while calling the program from the terminal.